-Nobuyuki Watanabe was born on July 25, 1930 in Miyazaki Prefecture.
-Sumo was the first budo on his way and at secondary school he started Judo.
+Nobuyuki Watanabe (July 25, 1930 – August 20, 2019) was born in the Miyazaki Prefecture.
+Sumo was the first Budo on his way and at secondary school, he started Judo.
 He also made Jukenjutsu but really liked and considered Judo to be the best martial art possible before he got thrown with the Shiho-Nage…

 We’ve met Morito Suganuma Shihan earlier on the site in a post with the warm-ups but he really deserves more… He was born on July 27, 1942, in Fukushima, Japan.
 He knew about the Aikido from an early age and heard about O-Sensei a few times but only at Asia University in Tokyo, he was able to join a Nobuyoshi Tamura‘s Aikido class.
 He continued at the Hombu Dojo, where future Sensei was surrounded by the greats with the Morihei Ueshiba as in charge.

 Yukimitsu Kobayashi was born on 15 April 1960.
 He is a 7 Dan Aikido Aikikai Hombu Dojo Shihan.